BA-Belgium/Lab-PLC.exercises.programming.basic/legal/AdditionalLicenseInformation.md

-# TF7xxx-PLC.exercises.quickstart.plc is using the following open source software components
+# Used open source software components in Lab-PLC.exercises.programming.basic

-## [Some](https://github.com/Some) which is published under the following licenses
+[Some](https://github.com/Some) which is published under the following licenses

 MIT License
 ...